Life on Earth.

 Tourism & Biodiversity

-Tourism has a particular interest in biodiversity conservation because it is often natural capital, such as landscapes and wildlife, air and water quality, which attract tourists to a place.
+Tourism has a particular interest in biodiversity conservation because it is often natural capital, such as landscapes and wildlife, air and water quality, flora and natural heritage, which attract tourists to a place.
 It is in a place's and its peoples' interest to protect, retain and restore its natural ecosystems.

 But biodiversity is not distributed evenly on Earth.
 Its richness depends on the climatic conditions and area of a region, generally clustering in hotspots in tropical areas.
 A biodiversity hotspot is a region with a high level of endemic species that has experienced great habitat loss: Most are tropical forest areas, home to thousands of endemic plants and animals being destroyed at a frightening pace.
-People depend on forests for daily needs, so increasing populations are putting ever more demand on limited resources.
+1.6 billion people depend on forests for their livelihood, including 70 million indigenous people (UN), so increasing populations are putting ever more demand on limited resources.

 Terrestrial biodiversity tends to be greater near the equator, such as Kenya, Tanzania, Borneo, Colombia, Ecuador & Galapagos, seemingly the result of the warm climate and high 'primary productivity' - the production of chemical energy in organic compounds by living organisms.